bbauska/BI-JS-for-webdev/README.md

 represents the HTML elements of a web page.

-JavaScript provides various methods to access these elements such as getElementById, getElementsByClassName, getElementsByTagName, querySelector and querySelectorAll.
+JavaScript provides various methods to access these elements such as <span class="consolas">getElementById, getElementsByClassName, getElementsByTagName, querySelector and querySelectorAll</span>.

 Once you have a reference to an element you can modify its attributes, content and style or create new elements using other methods